lin-jennifer/site-academic/content/publication/Demands/index.md

 publication_types:
 - "2"
 slides:
-summary: How do citizens determine what they desire in the representatives they elect?
-The experiments in this paper suggest that citizens are quite egocentric when determining which members of Congress they want to represent them in government.
+summary: Experiments designed to understand how citizens determine who they want to represent them in Congress.
 tags: []
 title: Ask Only What Your Country Can Do for You$:$ Group Interests, Constituency Characteristics, and Demands for Representation
 url_code: ""